-Houston – You are the Change our World Needs to See
+Houston – You Are The Change Our World Needs To See

 Right now Houston is being the change our world needs to see is possible.
 The change that each and every one of us can be.
 The change that we all need to be.

-Thank you Houstonians showing us what it looks like fight to see love win, y’all are amazing!
+Thank you Houstonians for showing us what it looks like to see love win.
+Y’all are amazing!

 To donate towards the relief effort in H-town, you can donate to the Red Cross here.

-For more of Sheri’s writing follow her on Facebook.
+For more of Sheri’s writing check out NotYourWhiteJesus.org follow her on Facebook.